-My name is Kara Davies-Hobbs and my aim is to help people learn how to use their tech.
+My name is Kara Davies-Hobbs and I help people learn how to use their tech.
 I started Kara’s Tech Community to build a support network for people who don’t find it easy to learn how to use their new: phones, tablets, laptops, computers, printers, watches, cameras and televisions etc. My aim is to help people to keep pace with change and develop the confidence to fully explore (and enjoy) all the benefits that new technology can bring.

 Today, we are surrounded by people using technological devices (smart phones [iPhone/Galaxy], tablets [iPad/Surface Pro/Pixel Slate/Galaxy Tab] and computers [Apple/Microsoft/Acer/Dell/HP].
 We may have smart meters in our homes, electrical cars on our drives and these days a great many people use online shops, banks, and even file their tax returns online.

 Those of us that have already learnt how to use these devices don’t even remember the fear and struggle of the early days of trying to get to grips with it all.

 Some of us though, don’t see the need to change the way we do things, we don’t find it easy to learn about ‘new technology’ it’s a bit of a scary prospect and it doesn’t come naturally to us.
 ‘Intuitive’ devices often arrive without a manual and many of us don’t have someone who we can rely on to show us how to use them, or what to do when they won’t work.
 That’s where Kara’s Tech Community comes in, not only do we help people that are struggling to get to grips with their tech, we explain the benefits that the tech can bring to their lives and also provide accountability (with the most gentle of nudges) whilst guiding their journey through to tech competency.

 There are also as many reasons not to use technology as there are benefits.
-For many of us the promise of usefulness and fun is outweighed by the fears: of deception, fraud and theft, deleting things, making mistakes, the great expense, breaking devices, damage to health, addiction, anti-social behaviour; all these concerns hold us back.
+For many of us the promise of usefulness and fun is outweighed by the fears: of deception, mistakes, expense, addiction and anti-social behaviour; all these concerns hold us back.